Failure to Pay a Casino Marker Is a Felony in Nevada

-When you borrow money in a casino by signing a marker, and then fail to pay the casino, you can be charged with a felony under Nevada state law.
+When you borrow money in a casino by signing a marker and then fail to pay the casino, you can be charged with a felony under Nevada state law.
 Failing to pay a casino marker is analogous under the law to writing a bad check.
-Not only will you face civil financial penalties, you can be charged in criminal court with a felony.
+Not only will you face civil financial penalties, but you can also be charged in criminal court with a felony.
 The Christiansen Law Offices has extensive experience representing individuals, in the Las Vegas area, who have defaulted on their casino markers.
 To see how our lawyers can assist you with your casino marker legal problems, contact our office to set up a free initial consultation.

 Nevada Casino Marker Default Attorneys